PriyadarshiAkshay/summarAIzer/ReadMe.md

 # 📚 summarAIzer: AI-Powered Research Paper Summarizer

 summarAIzer is a powerful tool that leverages AI to fetch, process, and summarize recent research papers from arXiv.
 It's designed to help researchers and enthusiasts stay up-to-date with the latest developments in science.
+It rechecks its output to assign a confidence score on the summary to help with hallucination or inaccurate information.

 ## 🌟 Features

 - 🔍 Searches arXiv for recent papers based on keywords
 - 📥 Downloads and extracts text from PDF papers
 - 🤖 Uses Google's Gemini AI to generate concise summaries
+- 🤖 Uses AI as a judge to check inaccuracies in the summary.
 - 📊 Supports multiple Gemini models for flexibility
 - 🎨 Presents results in a clean, readable format